Right Column

 (b) "Post professional education and training" means education and training obtained subsequent to the qualifying degree program or beyond current ACOTE standards for the qualifying degree program.

-(c) "Contact hour" means fifty (50) minutes of coursework or classroom instruction.
+(c) "Contact hour" means sixty (60) minutes of coursework or classroom instruction.

 (d) "Semester unit" means fifteen (15) contact hours.